Product

 How to Calculate ACV

-There are a few ways to calculate Annual Contract Value and determine the average contract’s annual value.
-For example, by market or customer segments when your analytics tools allow it.
+There are a few ways to calculate Annual Contract Value and determine the average contract’s annual value, such as by market or customer segments when your analytics tools allow it.

-You can also use ACV for benchmarking against other similar companies.
-However, make sure you’re using the same calculation method to compare apples to apples.
+You can also use ACV to benchmark against other similar companies.
+However, make sure you use the same calculation method to compare apples to apples.

 Most SaaS businesses only use contract revenue in their ACV calculation, although it’s not a standard metric like annual recurring revenue (ARR) or monthly recurring revenue (MRR).
 For comparable information, be sure to exclude: